Thyroid Cancer: Overview

 What are the symptoms of thyroid cancer?

-It’s not uncommon to have few or no symptoms early on.
+It’s normal to have few or no symptoms early on.
 One of the most common symptoms is a lump (growth) called a nodule in the neck.
-Other symptoms of thyroid cancer include:
+This might be found during a routine physical.
+Other symptoms may start as the tumor grows and include:

 - A lump or swelling over your thyroid or elsewhere in your neck